Rules and Eligibility

 Entries must be received by GE no later than 5:00 p.m.
-Eastern Time on January 20, 2014.
+EST on 19 January 2015.
 Entry submissions will become the property of GE and will not be returned.

 Please refer to the full Terms and Conditions, Entry Form (Web-based), Submitting Images and Call for Entries.

 ENERGY STAR® is a trademark of the U.S. EPA.